 |Official Title:||Phase I Study of Accelerated Hypofractionated Radiation Therapy With Concomitant Chemotherapy for Unresectable Stage III Non-Small Cell Lung Cancer|

-- Maximum-tolerated RT dose fraction [ Designated as safety issue: No ]
+- Maximum-tolerated RT dose fraction [ Time Frame: Up to 28 months ]

-- Rates of progression: local/regional/distant [ Designated as safety issue: No ]
+- Rates of progression: local/regional/distant [ Time Frame: Up to 5 years ]

 |United States, Arizona|